joekgilberto/battleship/docs/planning.md

 - renderResetBoard() //renders a reset board with new ally ship positions and an empty graveyard

 ### Other Functions
-- generateAllyShips() //generates random positions to place the ally ships upon initialization and stores them in an object
+- generateAllyShips() //generates random positions that will be used to render the ally ships and stores them in an object upon initialization
-- generateEnemyShips() //generates random positions to store
+- generateEnemyShips() //generates random positions to stored for the enemy ships upon initialization
-- handleClick()
+- handleClick() //if badGuess is true it runs checkIfOpen() and if that is true it runs checkIfShip, storeAllyHit(), and storeAllyMiss(), and then runs render() no matter what
+- checkIfOpen() //checks if a square has already been guessed.  returns true if not, returns false if so and assigns badGuess true.
-- checkIfSqaureIsOpen()
+- checkIfShip() //
 - storeAllyHit()
 - storAllyMiss()
+- enemyThinking()
 - enemyGuess()
 - storeEnemyHit()
 - storEnemyMiss()